top of page

 I had a casual interest in where this was going.
 My father often proclaimed diktats that were usually ignored after a week or two once the original source of the furor died down.
 This one was different; it involved money, and money was an emerging source of interest to me since I was scheming up ways to save for a mini bike.

-There’s no question breakfast cereals in the ’70s were sugar sweetened nightmares.
+There’s no question breakfast cereals from the ’60s were sugar sweetened nightmares.
 Sure, you got carbs and vitamins, and don’t forget niacin - so often touted yet such a mystery.
 But I'm guessing that seductive mixture of sugar, carbs, and milk caused an explosion in health benefits claims that was unprecedented in history.
 Parents were wholly unprepared and overwhelmed.

 In an age where employment benefits are the holy grail, this is hard to reconcile.
 In our time, we have seen this inducement evolve from being reduced and more expensive, if available at all, to lavish and unlimited.
 Just ask our kids about plans they now enjoy.
 I mean, they can buy a bicycle and claim the expense under a fitness catch all.
 Safe to say, it wasn’t until I was much older that I fully understood the economic considerations that were in play that day long ago.
 My father was absolutely right.